dogrdon/ia-catalog-ingest/notes/inkworks/inkworks_ingest_notes.md

     curl -XDELETE 'http://{user}:{pass}@catalog.interferencearchive.org/service.php/item/ca_entities/id/{id}?pretty=1'

 image: `3453066.jpg` has no entry

-attributes aren't coming through (size, dates, titles, notes...)

-titleType supposed to be a list, removing it

 format is a list, doesn't work - probably has to be related list item